 Louvre, Tuilerie and Palais Royal Area

 From the immense Louvre Museum , you can walk in literally any direction and come across some well-known sights including the Louvre, la Place Vendome, and the Jardin des Tuileries park.
 You can find your way to other famous museums in the area.
-For example the Musée de l’Orangerie and le Jeu de Paume (Photography museum) are very closed.
+For example, the Musée de l’Orangerie and le Jeu de Paume (Photography museum) are very close.
 The Louvre area has long been a chic residential area for the wealthy, however it is bustling with many shopping streets like rue Saint-Honoré and rue Etienne Marcel.

 Les Halles – Chatelet Neighborhood (1st and 4th arrondissements)

 The vast pedestrian zone between the Centre Pompidou and the Forum des Halles attracts a lot of people.
 Just as it was for the 850-or-so years during which the area served as Paris’ main marketplace.
 There are numerous shops and places to eat .
 They stay open during the evenings, that draws Parisians out for a night on the town.
 Les Halles is known to be a shopping area that attracts many young fashion victims.

 Montparnasse Neighborhood (14th arrondissement)